-Sheila Couch is looking forward to a tropical island getaway with her beau when a work-related emergency puts a sudden end to their plans.
+Sheila Shaffer is looking forward to a tropical island getaway with her beau when a work-related emergency puts a sudden end to their plans.
 Believing that the Expedia insurance she had purchased will protect her prepaid fees for this trip, she files a claim for a refund.
 But will an Expedia error lead to a $1,300 loss?

 I used Expedia to book a vacation package to Turks and Caicos for me and my guy, Chris.
 It’s been a long winter, and I just wanted to relax on the beach and soak up some sun.

 Because Chris and I are both busy executives who run our own companies, I knew there was a possibility that one of us might need to cancel at the last minute.
 So I purchased the Expedia insurance that I believed would allow for this cancellation with little financial penalty.

 Unfortunately, one week before our scheduled trip, it became clear that Chris couldn’t break away from work that weekend.

 I called Expedia and canceled the vacation.
 The Expedia agent quickly processed my credit for the airfare, but she told me that she would have to request a goodwill gesture from the hotel.
 I thought this response was odd since I purchased the Expedia insurance.
 But I waited for clarification.

 After several weeks and no word from Expedia, I checked back.
 The agent told me that the hotel declined to refund my $1,300; citing the nonrefundable terms of the reservation.